Welcome to the St Helen’s Primary School Governors page.

 What the Governing Body does

-- developing and maintaining a strategic vision for the school that reflects our distinctive Christian character and values.
+- Developing and maintaining a strategic vision in line with our distinctive Christian, caring environment and school values.

 Following on from an inspection by Ofsted, Governors have to draw up an action plan for the school in response to the inspection report.